 Financial instruments — Impairment

-This is a joint IASB-FASB project to consider how impairment of financial assets should be measured and recognised, and forms part of the IASB's comprehensive project on financial instruments.
+This project considered how impairment of financial assets and other financial instruments, such as certain issued loan commitments and financial guarantee contracts, should be measured and recognised, and formed part of the IASB's comprehensive project on financial instruments.

-This project is considering various forms of the 'expected loss' approach, whereby expected losses are recognised throughout the life of a loan or other financial asset measured at amortised cost, not just after a loss event has been identified.
-Under the expected loss approach, losses are recognised earlier than the incurred loss model.
+This project considered various forms of an 'expected loss' approach, whereby expected losses are recognised before they are incurred, rather than after a loss event has been identified.
+Hence, under the expected loss approach, losses are recognised earlier than the incurred loss model.
 Proponents of the expected loss model believe it better reflects the lending decision.

 Current status of the project